BreadSpriteBread/QuantumComputing/README.md

 # Quantum Computing
-A very simple implenetation of grover's algorithm and quantum error mitigation.
+A implenetation of grover's algorithm and quantum error mitigation using Qiskit and IBM's quantum computing API.

 This was made to examine whether QEM would be viable for reducing error for grover searches.

 Attached is also a research report which I wrote for the project.